 Auto filter

 The list in the sort and filter menu is called the auto filter list, which shows the unique values in your column.
 You can manually select or deselect which values to include in the list.
-Any selected values will be taken into consideration by the filter; any values that aren't selected will be ignored.
+Any selected values are taken into consideration by the filter; any values that aren't selected are ignored.

 This auto filter section also has a search bar to help you find any values from your list.